orviwan/OpenGlassesFirmware/blueprint.md

 - For best reliability, avoid high-frequency photo capture during audio streaming.

 ## Client Usage
+- Connect to the BLE device named "OpenGlass", or scan for devices advertising the Main BLE Service UUID (`a1b20000-7c4d-4e2a-9f1b-1234567890ab`).
 - Subscribe to the desired audio characteristic (μ-law)
 - Subscribe to Photo Data for photo streaming
 - Use Photo Control to trigger photos (single/interval)